maryash/maryash.github.io/235/syllabus.md

 I hope you will enjoy the programming projects!
 There will be seven programming projects.
 You will have a week to complete each project.
 Every program must comply with the [Programming Guidelines](programming_guidelines.html){:target="_blank"}.
 You **must read** this document, it contains guidelines about submission, lateness, plagiarism, grading and logging into your Linux accounts.

 **COURSE FINAL GRADE COMPOSITION**
 2% for enrolling and attending workshops, 5% for each of the seven projects (together they are the most important part of your grade; Project 0 is 1%), 5% all lecture activities, 5% all study questions, 17% the midterm, and 35% the final exam.
+You must pass the final to pass the course.

 **QUESTIONS**
 Ask as many as you need during lecture!
 And get additional help with your questions and projects In the tutoring lab!